 The Firestone brand's entry into racing's record books came May 30, 1911, when Ray Harroun's Firestone-equipped Marmon Wasp won the inaugural Indianapolis 500® Mile Race.
 Since then, Firestone has won the "Greatest Spectacle in Racing" more than all other tire manufacturers combined, including Takuma Sato’s victory in the 101st Running of the Indianapolis 500 presented by PennGrade Motor Oil, its 68th Indy 500 win.

 Firestone re-entered Indy car competition in 1995 following a two-decade hiatus.
-This season marks the tire brand's 19th as the sole tire supplier of the Verizon IndyCar Series and the partnership between Firestone and INDYCAR continues to extend far beyond the roles of tire supplier and sanctioning body; it is a collaborative working relationship that covers both on and off-track initiatives.
+This season marks the tire brand's 19th as the sole tire supplier of the NTT IndyCar Series and the partnership between Firestone and INDYCAR continues to extend far beyond the roles of tire supplier and sanctioning body; it is a collaborative working relationship that covers both on and off-track initiatives.

 Firestone and INDYCAR entered into a multiyear extension last season.
-Under this agreement, Firestone will continue to work in partnership with INDYCAR to ensure its race tires are optimized to perform and continue to deliver trusted dependability across the wide range of tracks and racing conditions that are the hallmark of the Verizon IndyCar Series.
+Under this agreement, Firestone will continue to work in partnership with INDYCAR to ensure its race tires are optimized to perform and continue to deliver trusted dependability across the wide range of tracks and racing conditions that are the hallmark of the NTT IndyCar Series.